angeella/Lockdown_policies_COVID19/README.md

-# Lockdown_policies_COVID19
-Statistical consulting project
+# Variation in government responses to COVID-19

 In this repository, you can find the codes used for the Statistical consulting course project.

  - Code (all the codes used),
- - Report (thr Rmd reproducible file).
+ - Report (the Rmd reproducible file).